FooSoft/ankijoy/README.md

-# AnkiJoy
+# AnkiJoy #

-This is a simple Python plugin I wrote for [Anki](http://ichi2.net/anki/) (the best [SRS](http://en.wikipedia.org/wiki/Spaced_repetition) software ever) to enable Joystick and Gamepad support under Linux.
+Linux.
+It relies on [PyQt](http://www.riverbankcomputing.co.uk/) which you already have installed if you run Anki, and This is a simple Python plugin I wrote for [Anki](http://ichi2.net/anki/) (the best [SRS](http://en.wikipedia.org/wiki/Spaced_repetition) software ever) to enable Joystick and Gamepad support under [pygame](http://www.pygame.org/) for game controller support.
-It relies on [PyQt](http://www.riverbankcomputing.co.uk/) which you already have installed if you run Anki, and [pygame](http://www.pygame.org/) for game controller support.
 It can likely be made to work with a little bit of tweaking on Windows and MacOS X systems, but I am not pursuing this at this time.